fixie-ai/fixie-sdk-js/docs/document-qa.md

 ## Monitoring Indexing Status

-For right now, you can check the indexing status of your Agent by asking it a question.
+For right now, you can check the indexing status of your Agent by asking it any question.
 Your agent will return `I'm still starting up.
 Please try again in a few minutes` if it's still indexing.
+Indexing can take upwards of a few hours for very large data sets (smaller sets can be done in just a few minutes).

 Coming soon is the ability to see and manage your indexing directly on the Fixie app.